Exercise Won’t Make Up For A Bad Diet…

-By Tim Bean
+By Tim Bean -

-You see, having a lean body, or a fit body, isn’t necessarily the same thing as having a healthy body.
+Let's get something straight: having a lean body, or a fit body, isn’t necessarily the same thing as having a healthy body.
 You can do all the exercise you want, but if your eating habits are bad and continue to remain that way as you age, it will surely catch up with you.

 You need to lift weights to build healthy strong muscles and bones.
 You need to run to keep your heart and circulation in good order.
 And you need to eat for good health.
 You need to eat for longevity.
 You need to eat for great business performance.